-If you plan to install Oracle products non-interactively, you must manually create the oraInst.loc file if it does not already exist.
+If you plan to install Oracle products using the Installer in silent or suppressed mode, you must manually create the oraInst.loc file if it does not already exist.
 This file specifies the location of the Oracle Inventory directory where the Installer creates the inventory of Oracle products installed on the system.